AnkithaVRamaiah/GitHub-Notes/GitHub.md

 ```
 ![alt text](image/5.png)

-# Understanding the .git Folder
+# Understanding the .git Folder:
 The .git folder contains all the metadata for the repository, including:
 •	The staging area
 •	Commit history
 •	Other tracking information

-Basic Git Commands
+# Basic Git Commands
 1. Check the Project Status
 ```
 git status
 ```
 ![alt text](image/6.png)

-2. Create a File
+2. Create a File :
-•	Create a new file in the working directory.
+Create a new file in the working directory.
 ![alt text](image/7.png)

 3. Track Changes
-•	Add the file to the staging area:
+Add the file to the staging area:
 ```
 git add filename
 ```